ThermaFLEX

 The aim of the project was to develop strategies for making heating networks more flexible and to develop alternative energy sources for the heating networks in order to increase the proportion of renewable heat.

-Approach and methodology
+Approach and methodology of the project ThermaFLEX

 In a sustainable and fully decarbonized energy system, for example, large shares of renewable, sometimes volatile energy sources, integrated sector coupling, decentralized energy conversion structures, etc. have led to a significant increase in system complexity.
 Gleichzeitig mussten aber einerseits die Versorgungssicherheit gewahrt bleiben sowie andererseits die Energiekosten für die Endkunden erschwinglich bleiben.
 This could only be achieved by increasing the flexibility of the overall system, which allows intelligent interaction between technical and non-technical elements.